humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

   - JavaScript
   - Strict Mode
 ---
 ECMAScript 5 introduced strict mode to JavaScript.
 The intent is to allow developers to opt-in to a &#8220;better&#8221; version of JavaScript, where some of the most common and egregious errors are handled differently.
 For a while, I was skeptical, especially with only one browser (Firefox) initially supporting strict mode.
 Fast forward to today, every major browser supports strict mode in their latest version, including Internet Explorer 10 and Opera 12.
-It&#8217;s time to start using strict mode.
+It's time to start using strict mode.

 ## What does it do?

 Strict mode makes a lot of changes to how JavaScript runs, and I group these into two categories: obvious and subtle.
-The subtle changes aim to fix subtle problems, and I&#8217;m not going to delve into those here; if you&#8217;re interested in those details, please see Dmitry Soshnikov&#8217;s excellent, <cite>ECMA-262-5 in Detail.
+The subtle changes aim to fix subtle problems, and I'm not going to delve into those here; if you're interested in those details, please see Dmitry Soshnikov's excellent, <cite>ECMA-262-5 in Detail.
 Chapter 2.
 Strict Mode</cite><sup>[1]</sup>.
-I&#8217;m far more interested in talking about the obvious changes: the ones you should know about before using strict mode, and the ones that will most likely help you the most.
+I'm far more interested in talking about the obvious changes: the ones you should know about before using strict mode, and the ones that will most likely help you the most.

 Before getting into specific features, keep in mind that one of the goals of strict mode is to allow for faster debugging of issues.
 The best way to help developers debug is to throw errors when certain patterns occur, rather than silently failing or behaving strangely (which JavaScript does today outside of strict mode).
-Strict mode code throws far more errors, and that&#8217;s a good thing, because it quickly calls to attention things that should be fixed immediately.
+Strict mode code throws far more errors, and that's a good thing, because it quickly calls to attention things that should be fixed immediately.

 ### Eliminates with

 To begin, strict mode eliminates the `with` statement.
 It is now considered invalid JavaScript syntax and will throw a syntax error when it appears in strict mode code.
-So first step to using strict mode: make sure you&#8217;re not using `with`.
+So first step to using strict mode: make sure you're not using `with`.

     // Causes a syntax error in strict mode with (location) {